tris-10/LD-ABF/README.md

 # Linkage disequilibrium approximate Bayesian factor (LD-ABF)
-## Improved Characterization of Balancing Selection Genome Wide and a Detailed Look at HLA Genes
+## Improved Characterization of Balancing Selection over the MHC and Revealing Novel Evolutionary Pressures Genome Wide

-*Abstract:* Balancing selection is when multiple alleles are kept at elevated frequencies in equilibrium due to opposing evolutionary pressures.
-A new statistical method, LD-ABF, was developed to test for selection using efficient Bayesian techniques, accounting for both the density of polymorphisms and strength of linkage disequilibrium.
-The method was used to analyze hundreds of clinical trios, thousands of HLA typed subjects, and whole-genome long-read samples.
-Long established tar-gets as well as 45 novel genes were identified.
-Among the established regions, signals across the MHC were recapitulated throughout all datasets.
-Taking advantage of high-resolution HLA typing and long-read sequencing data, we further characterize the MHC and key HLA genes in detail, revealing strong balancing selection in expected peptide-binding domains as well as previ-ously understudied intronic and intergenic regions of the HLA genes.
-Another immunoglobulin-like gene, SIRPA, demonstrated dramatic selection signal, significantly higher than previously noted.
-Selection peaks were also observed across multiple gene families whose biological functions fa-vor diversification through both allele polymorphism and gene duplications: olfactory receptor, immunoglobin, zinc-finger, etc. Together the study revealed balancing selection in new genomic regions and highlights the importance of employing novel statistical approaches and improved sequencing technologies for analyzing critical regions of the genome.
+*Abstract:* Balancing selection occurs when multiple alleles are kept at elevated frequencies in equilibrium due to opposing evolutionary pressures.
+A new statistical method was developed to test for selection using efficient Bayesian techniques.
+Selection signals in three different data sets, generated with variable sequencing technologies, were compared: clinical trios, HLA NGS typed samples, and whole-genome long-read samples.
+Genome-wide, selection was observed across multiple gene families whose biological functions favor diversification, revealing established targets as well as 45 novel genes under selection.
+Using high-resolution HLA typing and long-read sequencing data, for the characterization of the MHC, revealed strong selection in expected pep-tide-binding domains as well as previously understudied intronic and intergenic regions of the MHC.
+Surprisingly, SIRPA, demonstrated dramatic selection signal, second only to the MHC in most settings.
+In conclusion, employing novel statistical approaches and improved sequencing technologies is critical to properly analyze complex genomic regions.

 LD-ABF is a test statistic that measures the amount of LD and density of polymorphisms around a given SNP.